How to Become a Truck Driver if You Have a Criminal Record

 Legal Action Center National H.I.R.E Network

-Nearly seventy-five percent of those released from incarceration are still unemployed after one year.
+Nearly 75% of those released from incarceration are still unemployed after one year.
 LAC advocates on many levels to help individuals with criminal records find employment.

 The Sentencing Project

 The advocacy group seeks to end mass incarceration and fight for a more equitable criminal justice system.

 A rehabilitation initiative of Volunteers of America helping the formerly incarcerated better integrate into society.